-- Car seat carrier (remember to familiarize yourself with your car seat before coming to the hospital)
+- Car seat carrier: Remember to familiarize yourself with your car seat before coming to the hospital.

-- Outfit for pictures and going home
+- Outfit for pictures or for going home

 Leave it at home

-- Medications, unless instructed by your health care provider to bring
+- Medications, unless instructed by your health care provider to bring them

 - Stopwatch (your nurse or a monitor will take care of timing contractions)